-This section provides: a general overview of previous zoning and a description of existing physical and market conditions in Central Milwaukie.
+This section provides: a description of existing physical and market conditions in Central Milwaukie.

 Previous Planning Efforts

 COMPREHENSIVE PLAN (1989)

 The 1989 plan was the first to address concepts for Central Milwaukie, and assumed a future light rail alignment along Hwy 224.
 The policies adopted in 1989 continue to guide development in Central Milwaukie today.